 There are plenty of things for everyone to do at beautiful Bondi Beach.
 Visitors can play or relax on the sand, surf, swim, take in the natural beauty, wine and dine at the local bars and cafes, or shop for a bargain at the local street stalls and markets.
 If you wish to learn more about the area, you can also visit the heritage-listed Bondi Pavilion Community Centre which houses exhibitions, a tourist centre, and a marine discovery centre.

 Bondi Beach is also home to a large number of events throughout the year, such as the City to Surf fun run, the Festival of the Winds kite flying festival, the New Year's Eve fireworks, and the Bondi Winter Magic Festival.
+The Bondi Wave Youth Bands Showcase Concert is also held annually and showcases the talented graduates of the Bondi Wave.
+The Bondi Wave is Sydney's premier music course.

 If you are wondering what to do in Australia, we highly recommend that you consider Bondi Beach, which is just 30 minutes by public transport from the city centre.